meerkat-manor/marti/docs/source/resources.md

 * Size of file - The file size in bytes
 * Hash of file - The hash of the file, which can be blank especially for large files
 * Hash algorithm
+* Attributes - List of attributes associated with the document

-The following are optional in the distribution section.
+The following are optional in the resource section.

 * Identifier
 * Description